 - " Development will respect the natural topography and biodiversity values of the area.
-The gentle natural slope of the land facilitates the delivery of urban development without major changes to natural contours. - " Water quality management and water sensitive design practices will protect waterways and tributaries of the Logan River (Quinzeh Creek) and Albert River system.
-Sections of the creek system will be rehabilitated. - " Development will respect the significant regional biodiversity values in the Plunkett Conservation Park through development setbacks, buffering and reinstated connectivity. - " Development will protect and enhance important patches of remnant and regrowth vegetation within drainage reserves and surrounds that have the potential to provide local ecological linkages and wildlife corridors.
+The gentle natural slope of the land facilitates the delivery of urban development without major changes to natural contours. - Water quality management and water sensitive design practices will protect waterways and tributaries of the Logan River (Quinzeh Creek) and Albert River system.
+Sections of the creek system will be rehabilitated. - " Development will respect the significant regional biodiversity values in the Plunkett Conservation Park through development setbacks, buffering and reinstated connectivity. - " Development will protect and enhance important patches of remnant and regrowth vegetation within drainage reserves and surrounds that have the potential to provide local ecological linkages and wildlife corridors. - " Development will establish and/or rehabilitate a fauna corridor linking remnant vegetation in the Plunkett Conservation Park in the east and the Birnam Range west of the UDA, providing movement opportunities and habitat for a number of species, in particular the koala.